When you build an infectious disease model using the GLEAMviz modeling program and server, you are using Big Data.

 How the disease spreads is simulated and visualized on a Visualization Dashboard using these three layers of data, mathematical calculations built into the program, and characteristics of the disease outbreak entered into the simulation builder by the user.
 Characteristics are expressed in rates of spread, infection, or recovery, or other compartments you have included in your simulation.

-Infection spreads in the population when people commute to work, attend school, or travel on air flights.
-These activities are able to be manipulated on the Settings page of GLEAMviz so that mitigation strategies such as school closings or closing airports can be added to the simulations and results analyzed.
+Infection spreads in the population as people commute to work, attend school, and travel on air flights.
+These activities are able to be manipulated on the Settings page of GLEAMviz so that mitigation strategies such as school or airport closings can be added to the simulations and results analyzed.